DebugBSD/WorldEditor/README.md

 - Add a drawing tool to draw into the texture.
 - Add a paint tool to paint the level using textures.
 (See: MagickImportImagePixels or MagickCompositeImage/MagickCompositeLayers)
 - Add a grid over the image (and add the possibility to configure as orthogonal, isometric, hexagonal, rectangular...)
-- Export the texture to the game engine (as binary).
+- Export the texture to the game engine (as binary) or XPM which is C code.
 - Use OpenGL as Graphics API instead of wxImage/wxBitmap.
 - Beware to deal with different kind of images (RGB, RGBA, CYMK, CYMKA, ...)
 - Add a reset button to reset (or reload) the image to the default.